cebjyre/changelog-next/README.md

 }
 ```

-Create (or update) your _`.npmignore`_ file to prevent the changelog template from being included in your package when you publish it:
+#### Optionally prevent the changelog template from being included in your package when you publish it:

+If you are using the _`.npmignore`_ file you can add to it:

 _`.npmignore`_
 ```
 # Whatever may already be in this file
 next-changelog.tmpl
 ```

+**Note the (potentially) unintended consequence of using a _`.npmignore`_ file being that the _`.gitignore`_ that may otherwise be filtering out files from your generated package will be disregarded - see https://medium.com/@jdxcode/for-the-love-of-god-dont-use-npmignore-f93c08909d8d**

+Otherwise you can use the `files` property of _`package.json`_ to whitelist exactly the files you wish to be included in your package.
+If this seems like too much effort, you can just let the changelog template be included in the generated package - it really isn't that big a deal.